Updated: Dec 14, 2022

-Often the merchant will wait until they have exhausted all possibilities, and if they move too quick that also sometimes is a red flag.
-We won't cover every situation as there are many, but the idea is that once the merchant is satisfied they have accomplished their goal for attaining capital and not been sold or taken advantage of, they will move forward with the best offer.
+Frequently merchants will wait until they have exhausted all possibilities, and if they move too quickly that also sometimes is a red flag.
+We won't cover every situation as there are many, but the idea is that once the merchant is satisfied they have accomplished their goal of attaining capital and not been sold or taken advantage of, they will move forward with the best offer.

 What needs to happen for a successful long funder-ISO relationship is a level of trust in how offers are completed all the way to funding a deal that pays back on time.
 This is built over time.

-If ISOs aren't closing offers at a reasonable rate, if they are argumentative, disrespectful, dishonest, then why would a funder continue to work with them given those issues.
+If ISOs aren't closing offers at a reasonable rate if they are argumentative, disrespectful, and dishonest, then why would a funder continue to work with them given those issues?
 There are too many ISOs out there to work with to continue to spend resources on those kinds of ISOs.